Best Beaches in Exuma

 A great place to spend the day...this is a long sweeping beach, beautiful turqoise waters.
 It was made famous as this is where the first Pirates of the Caribbean was filmed.
 Pack snacks and drinks (there are no facilities at the beach) or visit nearby Santana's or Tropic Breeze Beach Bar & Grill to grab a quick lunch.

-This beach actually doesn't have beach access sign that we could see.
-If you are driving south look for the telephone pole with blue reflectors.
+For a long time there was no sign for Tropic of Cancer...one has thankfully been added now.
 It is a gravel road access which is a left turn off the highway one south of Perry Road.
-Drive to the end of the road and turn right and look for the covered enterance.
+Drive to the end of the road and turn right and look for the covered entrance.
 The road itself is full of pot holes so go slowly, but it's worth the effort.

 Forbes Hill Beach and Love Beach